 (b) does not affect any other powers of the Supreme Court or the District Court.

-107. Offence to contravene order under section 106
+107. Contravening s.
+106 order, offence

 A person commits an offence who contravenes or fails to comply with an order by the Supreme Court or the District Court under section 106 that is applicable to the person.